BuesraKaraoglan/BuesraKaraoglan/README.md

-# Data Scientist | Problem Solver | Passionate about Data
+# Data Enthusiast | Always up for a data challenge!

 Welcome to my GitHub!
 I'm a data scientist with a passion for solving real-world problems using data-driven insights.